-Through this Request for Applications (RFA), the Myotonic Dystrophy Foundation (MDF) seeks to engage new scholars in the field of myotonic dystrophy (DM) to advance disease understanding and therapy development for DM.
-Through this effort the MDF intends to fund doctoral and postdoctoral research fellowships for projects that focus on basic, translational and/or clinical research or care projects in myotonic dystrophy.
+Through this Request for Applications (RFA), the Myotonic Dystrophy Foundation (MDF) seeks to engage new scholars in the field of myotonic dystrophy (DM) to advance understanding of the disease and develop therapies for DM.
+Through this effort, the MDF intends to fund doctoral and postdoctoral research fellowships for projects that focus on basic, translational, and/or clinical research or care in myotonic dystrophy.

 Fellowships may be awarded for projects with qualified sponsors in appropriate academic, research institute, or pharmaceutical/biotechnology company environments.
-Projects may focus on basic, translational and/or clinical research or care projects in myotonic dystrophy.
+Projects may focus on basic, translational, and/or clinical research or care in myotonic dystrophy.